John Stanley-9 June 1355

 ‘The Comte de Foix is particularly annoyed.
 He has asked all the questions about how you came to be separated from the rest of the hunt which I asked you myself.
 I think he suspects us of planning to remove Ximene, which of course we will not admit.’
 He winced.
 ‘We have had to work hard to stop him cancelling the dinner tonight and taking Ximene back to Foix immediately.
 On the other hand, the Prince has redoubled his efforts to make the dinner a success.’

 He sighed again and said in a calmer voice, ‘In case I have to talk to him again, I must know the facts.
 I assume there must have been a password.
 Did the assailants know the password?’

 ‘I believe not.
 I heard Ximene asking for the password but I don’t know everything that was said.’

 ‘Find out.
 Next: what were they wearing?’

-The Earl held his hands in the air, jerked them down again all whilst shaking his head.
+The Earl held his hands in the air and then shaking his head, jerked them down again.